 Why Does Emotional Cheating Hurt so Much?

 At its core, an affair – any kind of affair – is a betrayal of trust.
 When you discover that your spouse has been calling, texting, or spending time with someone else without your knowing about it, you feel violated.
-You feel like someone just hacked into your body with an ice pick and pulled your heart, and your guts, out right through your skin.
+You feel like someone just hacked into your body with an ice pick and ripped your heart, and your guts, right out.

 It feels that bad.

-What makes that feeling even worse in emotional affairs is that the offending party might not even think they did anything wrong.
+What makes that feeling even worse in emotional affairs is that the person having the affair might not even think they did anything wrong.

 “I didn’t touch him/her!
 Why are you so mad?
 We’re just friends!”

-Or, worse yet, the offending party may get mad at YOU for being “controlling,” “petty,” and “insecure!”
+Or, worse yet, your spouse might get mad at YOU for being “controlling,” “petty,” and “insecure!”

-So, on top of dealing with your own emotional devastation, you — also have to deal with your cheating spouse’s anger, denial, and defensiveness as well.
-That makes recovering from an emotional affair pretty much impossible.
+So, on top of dealing with your own emotional devastation, you also have to deal with your cheating spouse’s anger, denial, and defensiveness as well.
+That makes recovering from an emotional affair a hundred times harder.

 After all, if your spouse can’t even acknowledge your pain, s/he certainly can’t help you work through it.
 What’s more, if your spouse cares more about staying connected with someone else than s/he does about staying connected with you, your marriage isn’t likely to last very long.
 (Sorry!)